The Best Time to Travel to Iceland According to Your Goals

 During the summer months in Iceland, the sun barely sets.
 The day lasts over 20 hours, and the light is soft and magical – perfect for endless walks, camping, and photography.

-If you want to tour the whole country
+If you want to explore the whole country

 Best time: June to September

-This is the time when the interior roads are open, mountain passes are passable, and all of Iceland’s beauty is accessible — from Landmannalaugar to the deep fjords in the northwest.
+This is when the interior roads are open, the mountain passes are passable, and the entire beauty of Iceland is accessible – from Landmannalaugar to the deep fjords in the northwest.

-If you seek fewer tourists and more dramatic views
+If you're seeking fewer tourists and more dramatic views

-Autumn paints the landscape in warm tones and the tourist flow significantly decreases.
-You'll have more space for yourself and might even catch the season's first northern lights.
+Autumn paints the landscape in warm tones, and the tourist flow decreases significantly.
+You'll have more space to yourself and might even catch the first northern lights of the season.

 Best time: May to August

-In summer, Iceland's coast is teeming with life.
-Whales, dolphins, puffins, and other seabirds fill the sky and waters around the island.
+In summer, Iceland's coastline teems with life.
+Whales, dolphins, Atlantic puffins, and other seabirds fill the skies and waters around the island.

 If you dream of a raw winter adventure